 Photo by Daniel Rosales

-Acadia Barrengos (she/her) is a New York based director whose work excavates lost histories and engages audiences viscerally and cellularly.
+Acadia Barrengos (she/her) is a New York based director whose work excavates lost histories and engages audiences viscerally.
 In addition to NYC, she has worked in Washington, D.C., Chicago, San Francisco, North Carolina, Oklahoma, and New Jersey.

 Inspired by the study of epigenetics, Acadia is driven by stories that wrestle with inheritance.
-Acadia directs works that investigate where the intimate and the epic collaborate.
-She leads rehearsal rooms filled with joy.
-Her work investigates the ugly, the bloody, and the magical.
+Her work prioritizes surprise, ensemble, and rhythm.
+Acadia’s work walks the line of hope and doubt, and investigates the space between the pedestrian and spectral, the bloody and the magical.

 B.F.A in Directing from University of North Carolina School of the Arts, Minor in Arts Entrepreneurship.